France calls for swift lifting of sanctions on Qatari nationals

 "France calls for the lifting, as soon as possible, of the measures that affect the populations in particular, bi-national families that have been separated or students," French Foreign Minister Jean-Yves Le Drian told reporters in Doha, after he met his counterpart Sheikh Mohammed bin Abdulrahman al-Thani.

-Le Drian was speaking alongside al-Thani, a few hours after his arrival in Doha.
-He is scheduled to visit Saudi Arabia later on Saturday and will visit Kuwait and the UAE on Sunday.
+Le Drian was speaking alongside Sheikh Mohammed, hours after his arrival in Doha.

+He is the latest Western official to visit the area since the crisis began.

+Later in the day he flew to Jeddah, where he repeated his concerns about the effects of the standoff in a televised press appearance with Saudi Foreign Minister Adel al-Jubeir.

+He reiterated that Qatar should not support terrorist groups and their financing or host their members and should end incitement through the media.

+Qatar has repeatedly denied such accusations and rejected demands to close down the Al Jazeera network as initially requested by the boycotting states.

-Le Drian follows in the steps of other world powers in the region, including the United States, whose Secretary of State Rex Tillerson sought to find a solution to the impasse this week.
+Le Drian, who will visit the UAE and Gulf mediator Kuwait on Sunday, follows in the steps of other world powers in the region, including the United States, whose Secretary of State Rex Tillerson sought to find a solution to the impasse this week.

-Officials from Britain and Germany also visited the region with the aim of easing the conflict, for which Kuwait has acted as mediator between the feuding Gulf countries.
+Officials from Britain and Germany also visited the region with the aim of easing the conflict, for which Kuwait has acted as mediator between the fending Gulf countries.

-In a joint statement issued after Tillerson and al-Thani signed an agreement on Tuesday aimed at combating the financing of terrorism, the four Arab states leading the boycott on Qatar said the sanctions would remain in place.
+In a joint statement issued after Tillerson and Sheikh Mohammed signed an agreement on Tuesday aimed at combating the financing of terrorism, the four Arab states leading the boycott on Qatar said the sanctions would remain in place.

 They also reinstated 13 wide-ranging demands they had earlier submitted to Qatar, the world's biggest producer of liquefied natural gas, as a condition for removing sanctions.

-Reporting by Tom Finn; Writing by Mathieu Rosemain; Editing by Dale Hudson
+Reporting by Tom Finn in Doha, Sylvia Westall in Dubai and Ali Abdelaty in Cairo; Writing by Mathieu Rosemain; Editing by Dale Hudson and Hugh Lawson